 We have set aside assets in separate trusts, which we expect to be used to pay for certain nonqualified defined benefit and defined contribution plan obligations in excess of qualified plan limits.
+These assets are included in Other assets, current in our Condensed Consolidated Balance Sheet.
 The fair value of marketable securities held in trusts consisted of the following:

-(dollars in millions) Jun e 30, 2020 December 31, 2019 Marketable securities held in trusts \$ 758 \$
+(dollars in millions) Sept tember 30, 2020 December 31, 2019 Marketable securities held in trusts \$ 847 \$ -